salihkilicoglu/django_rest_api/README.md

-# django_rest_api
+# Product API with Search Engine and Client
-REST API with the Django Rest Framework.
+Using the django rest framework, I made a rest api with functionalities like jwt authentication, permissions, validation, pagination, search.